Version 4.0

 According to the NHMRC … [subsequent uses]

 Abbreviations are shortened versions of a word or phrase.
-For example, number = no., Doctor = Dr, company = co., limited = ltd, for example (exempli gratia) = e.g. Abbreviations that end with the same letter as the full word are not followed by a full stop (Dr, ltd), otherwise they must be followed by a full stop (no., co., e.g.).
+For example, number = no, Doctor = Dr, company = co, limited = ltd, for example (exempli gratia) = e.g. Abbreviations are not followed by a full stop (co, Dr, ltd), except for in the case of Latin abbreviations (etc., e.g., i.e.).
 In particular, note that et al. (short for et alia) only has a full stop after 'al.' because 'et' is not an abbreviation.

-See 'Appendix E: Common acronyms and abbreviations' for an extended list.
+See 'Appendix D: Common acronyms and abbreviations' for an extended list.

 States and territories

 Within text, acronyms are used for the ACT, NSW, NT, SA and WA.
-Abbreviations are used for Qld, Tas. and Vic. (note the full stops after Tas. and Vic.).
+Abbreviations are used for Qld, Tas and Vic (note no full stops are needed at the end of state abbreviations).
 It is not necessary to spell these out when they are first used.

 Within postal addresses, always use uppercase with no full stops, as this is the preferred form recommended by Australia Post.
 When run on in one line, each address element should be separated from the next by a comma (except for: city/town STATE postcode).
 When split over several lines, there is no punctuation at the end of each line.
 For example: